uhuruos/CloverOS/README.md

 Torrent client - rtorrent

 IRC client - weechat

+### Installing a DE
+After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.

 ### Package isn't available
 Make an issue so I can add the package.
 In the meantime, edit /etc/portage/make.conf and edit the following line: